Getting Started

 - Don't use Duolingo.

 Although fun, Duolingo and most other language learning apps are extremely inefficient, and made just to steal your time and money.
-They should be discarded after entering the beginning phases of learning.
+They should be discarded after entering the beginning middle to upper phases of learning.
+That being said, if you enjoy Duolingo, it's better than nothing, and this is just an opinion...

 - Stay Consistent!